 Our internal controls testing approach was informed by our scoping and risk assessment activities.
-We have obtained understanding of the entity's end-to-end financial reporting processes supporting all in-scope financial statement balances.
+We identified key IT systems that were relevant to the audit, and involved our internal IT specialists to support our testing of general IT controls over these systems.
+Due to control deficiencies identified during this testing, we extended the scope of our substantive audit procedures.
+We also obtained an understanding of the entity's end-to-end financial reporting processes supporting all inscope financial statement balances.
 This included obtaining an understanding of relevant controls on key business processes such as reserving, premiums and claims.
-We identified key IT systems that were relevant to the audit, and involved our internal IT specialists to support our testing of general IT controls over these systems